aws/aws-cdk/DESIGN_GUIDELINES.md

 of interfaces.

-In cases where the default behavior can be described by a value (typically the case for booleans, sometimes for strings and numbers), the value immediately follows the **@default** tag (as in: `@default false`).
+In cases where the default behavior can be described by a value (typically the case for booleans and enums, sometimes for strings and numbers), the value immediately follows the **@default** tag and should be a valid JavaScript value (as in:
+`@default false`, or `@default "stringValue"`).

 In the majority of cases, the default behavior is not a specific value but rather depends on circumstances/context.
 The default documentation tag must begin with a “**-**" and then include a description of the default behavior _[awslint:props-default-doc]_.
-This is specially true if the property is a a complex value or a reference to an object: don't write `@default undefined`, describe the behavior that happens if the property is not supplied instead.
+This is specially true if the property is a complex value or a reference to an object: don't write `@default undefined`, describe the behavior that happens if the property is not supplied.

 Describe the default value or default behavior, even if it's not CDK that controls the default.
 For example, if an absent value does not get rendered